L1nu5/L1nu5.github.io/scripts/README.md

 ### Automatic (GitHub Actions)

 The script runs automatically:
-- Every time you push to the main branch
+- Every time **you** push to the main branch (not when GitHub Actions pushes)
 - Weekly on Sundays at midnight UTC
 - As part of the GitHub Pages deployment process

+**Smart Triggering**: The workflow only fetches fresh music data when triggered by your manual pushes, not by automated commits from GitHub Actions.
+This prevents infinite loops and unnecessary API calls.

 ### Manual (Local Development)